oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Configuration | Value | Description
 --- | --- | ---
 **Links** | |
-Default Link Type | Internal: Only people in your organisation | No sharing is permitted outside the Agency.
+Default Link Type | Internal: Only people in your organisation | No sharing is permitted outside the organisation.
 **External Sharing** | |
 SharePoint | Only people in your organisation | No external sharing allowed.
 OneDrive | Only people in your organisation | No external sharing allowed.